Dodgers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Reds: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Jonathan India and the Cincinnati Reds hit the field against Mookie Betts and the Los Angeles Dodgers at Great American Ball Park on Tuesday at 7:10 PM ET.
+J.D.
+Martinez and Jonathan India will look to continue their recent offensive production when the Los Angeles Dodgers and Cincinnati Reds hit the field at Great American Ball Park on Wednesday, at 7:10 PM ET.

-The Dodgers are listed as -190 moneyline favorites for this matchup against the Reds (+155).
-The total for the matchup is listed at 10 runs.
+The Dodgers have been listed as -165 moneyline favorites in this matchup with the Reds (+140).
+The total is 11 runs for this game (with -120 odds to hit the over and +100 odds to go under).

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.